codykingham/noun_semantics/readme.md

-# Unsupervised Clustering of Noun Semantics with the ETCBC's BHSA
+# Unsupervised Clustering of Noun Semantics
+### Cody Kingham

-This repository contains project data and analysis for my upcoming article on applying unsupervised clustering techniques (e.g. PCA) to analyze the semantics of nouns in the Hebrew Bible.
+This repository contains project data and analysis for my upcoming article on applying unsupervised clustering techniques (e.g. PCA) to analyze the semantics of nouns in the Hebrew Bible using the Eep Talstra Centre's BHSA dataset.
 I plot the resulting data and also do some analysis with Gephi.
 The result is that interesting patterns emerge, such as a separation of nouns into more and less animate groups.
 The draft article that accompanies this repository is currently in preparation.

 All of the analysis takes place in the [analysis notebook](https://nbviewer.jupyter.org/github/codykingham/noun_semantics/blob/master/analysis.ipynb).